-The iconic spread is a vegan-friendly food that’s been a breakfast staple for decades.
-Much of Marmite’s appeal comes from the simplicity of its ingredients, which include extracts of yeast, vegetables, spices and celery.
+The iconic spread is one of our favourite foods for vegans (opens in new tab) that's been a breakfast staple for decades.
+Much of Marmite's appeal comes from the simplicity of its ingredients, which include extracts of yeast, vegetables, spices and celery.

 But did you know that Marmite was actually created accidentally?
 It emerged as a by-product of the beer brewing process.
 So does the savoury spread actually have any health benefits?